tpalanques/rankr/README.md

 # 4 API Documentation

-By now no authentication is required
+By now no authentication is required.
+All responses are JSON formatted and include 2 parameters:

+* **error:** true|false stating if Rankr found any problem processing the request
+* **msg:** mixed this can contain either information (array formatted) or a text message when suitable.

 ## 4.1 [GET] - score/add?user=userId&score=score
 Adds `score` points to user with `userId`